MS0T/MS0T.github.io/_posts/2021-05-21-serialport-electron.md

 ## The Setup

-It goes with out saying—verify that you have [Node.js](https://nodejs.org/en/) on your machine.
+It goes without saying—verify that you have [Node.js](https://nodejs.org/en/) on your machine.
 From here, we have a few options as to how we want to start our project:

 ### Build Project Directory